jdubray/sam-samples/crud-blog/README.md

 - server.js 	/ the server
 - package.json 	/ you know the drill

+If you want to use the (optional) Postman library that creates a Postman collection from the APIs of your app, you can download it [here](https://bitbucket.org/jdubray/postman)

 You can switch between the client or client/server app by commenting out the corresponding lines in these two functions (blog.html):